sh0von/class-schedule-api/README.md

 - All GET operations are public.
 - Authentication is required for every POST, PUT, and DELETE operation using an API key generated during registration.
-- Access the API with
+- Access the API with:
   ```json
   Authorization: Bearer KEY
   ```